security-force-monitor/research-handbook/source/source-source-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field is for the Universally Unique Identifier (UUID) assigned to the ``publication`` which published the source.
+This field is for the Universally Unique Identifier (UUID) assigned to the :ref:`publication` which published the source.
 This could be an organization like The New York Times, or an account id on a social media site.
 Each publication can only have a single UUID.